Giorgio Chiellini: Livorno

 Chiellini joined the youth teams at Livorno at age six and started out as a central midfielder.
 As he matured, he switched to playing as a winger and finally he found his position as a left back.
 He played in the club's youth academy between 1990 and 2000.
-In 2000, he took part in Torneo di Arco as a squad player for AC Milan's U-17 team as a part of his trial; despite rated satisfactory by the youth coach Davide Ballardini, he did not receive an offer to join the team permanently.
+In 2000, he took part in Torneo di Arco as a squad player for AC Milan's U-17 team during his tryout; while the youth coach Davide Ballardini rated his performance highly, the club could not satisfy Livorno's financial demands for a fifteen-year-old.
 In the 2000–01 Serie C1 season, Chiellini started to receive his first call-ups to the senior team and eventually made three appearances and followed that up with five more appearances the following season.

-In June 2002, Chiellini was signed by Roma in a co-ownership deal, for €3.1 million, (who also saw Marco Amelia, move in the opposite direction, for €2.8 million) however, he was loaned back to Livorno for the 2002–03 Serie B season, after they had earned promotion.
+In June 2002, Chiellini was signed by Roma in a co-ownership deal, for €3.1 million (which also saw Marco Amelia move in the opposite direction, for €2.8 million); however, he was loaned back to Livorno for the 2002–03 Serie B season, after they had earned promotion.
 In his first Serie B season, Chiellini made six seasonal appearances, also making his Coppa Italia debut.
 In his second Serie B season, Chiellini broke into the starting line-up for the club, and would go on to make 42 official appearances, also scoring four goals from his left back position.

 In June 2004, Livorno officially bought back Chiellini for €3 million.
-During his four-season spell with the clubs' first team, Chiellini made a total of 57 appearances, scoring four goals, before his transfer to Juventus.
+During his four-season spell with the club's first team, Chiellini made a total of 57 appearances, scoring four goals, before his transfer to Juventus.

 Fiorentina

-Chiellini was signed by Juventus in the summer 2004 for €6.5 million from Livorno, but was immediately sold in a co-ownership deal to Fiorentina for €3.5 million, and played on the Florentine team during the 2004–05 Serie A season.
+Chiellini was signed by Juventus in the summer of 2004 for €6.5 million from Livorno, but was immediately sold in a co-ownership deal to Fiorentina for €3.5 million, and played on the Florentine team during the 2004–05 Serie A season.
 The complex deal actually meant Juventus bought Roma's half for €3 million and Fiorentina bought Livorno's half for €3.5 million.
 In his loan season with the club, Chiellini was a regular in the club's starting XI, making 42 official appearances, also scoring three goals.